-For the three months ended March 31, 2010, potentially dilutive securities include stock options, convertible preferred stock, units that are exchangeable for common stock, units granted under our long-term incentive performance programs and preferred units that are convertible into common units or exchangeable for our preferred stock.
-The only securities that had a dilutive effect for the three months ended March 31, 2010 and 2009 were stock options.
-We accrue dividends when they are declared.
+For the three months ended March 31, 2010, potentially dilutive securities include options to purchase shares of Simon Property common stock, units granted under our long-term incentive performance programs and preferred units that are convertible into units.
+The only securities that had a dilutive effect for the three months ended March 31, 2010 and 2009 were stock options of Simon Property.
+We accrue distributions when they are declared.